 - Pain around your teeth, or loosening of your teeth

 - Numbness of your tongue or elsewhere in your mouth

-- Changes in your voice or hoarseness that lasts more than two weeks
+- Changes in your voice or hoarseness that last more than two weeks

 - Lump in your neck

-Anyone can develop thyroid cancers, although a family history or exposure to radiation is often a factor.
+Anyone can develop thyroid cancers, although a family history or radiation exposure is often a factor.
 Salivary gland cancers do not seem to be associated with any particular cause.